• Skip to primary navigation

 Yes, that’s a full size Springfield Armory XD9 with a full magazine hanging upside down on my door.

-I first got my hands on the JM4 Tactical leather holster a few years ago because I saw the design and liked what I saw.
+I first got my hands on the JM4 Tactical leather holster a few years ago because I saw the unique design and liked what I saw.

 I like to put holsters through a rugged test to make sure they hold up, so I used and abused it, and can say that I’m happy with what I’ve found.